usnews/brightspot-cms/adding-a-tool.md

 ## Adding a Tool

-You can add your own Tools or Applications to Brightspot.
-By extending the Tool class you can add new areas (Top Navigation) and Global and Remote Widgets.
+You can add your own Tools, Applications or Settings to Brightspot.
+By extending the Tool class you can add new areas (Top Navigation) and Global and Remote Widgets, as well as Application specific settings, such as email addresses for form submissions etc.

 **Build a new Tool Class**

-Start by creating your own Tool class, and extend from the CMS Tool class.
+Start by creating your own class, and extend from the CMS Tool class.

 	public class DemoTool extends Tool {